ninuxorg/nodeshot/docs/topics/install_development.rst

     make html

 Quite some html files have been created, you can browse those HTML files in a web browser and it should work.

+The format used in the docs is **reStructured Text** while the python package used is **python-sphinx**.

+`Read more information about Sphinx and reStructured Text`_.

+.. _Read more information about Sphinx and reStructured Text: http://sphinx-doc.org/tutorial.html

+.. _contribute-dev:

 ==========
 Contribute